Ink & Ash

 Gratitude can be powerful.

-But when it’s used to d
+But when it’s used to dismiss

 Spontaneity Is Oxygen: Why Efficiency Is Killing Us